The Kipling Society: History and Aims

 Founded in 1927 while Kipling was still alive, the society is one of the oldest and most enduring literary societies.

 The Kipling Society was founded by J H C Brooking and a few fellow enthusiasts, including Kipling's school-friends Major General L C Dunsterville and G C Beresford, who featured in Stalky & Co. as "Stalky" and "M'Turk".
 Its aims are to promote interest in the works, life and times of Rudyard Kipling and to act as a physical and virtual meeting place for all those interested in him; to make the archive of existing knowledge accessible through its library and website; to foster new research and to support scholarly editions of previously unpublished work.

 Membership and Meetings

 Membership is open to anyone with an interest in the life and works of Rudyard Kipling.
-Members receive a copy of the quarterly Kipling Journal, and have access to the Society's regular meetings, and to the Members’ pages of the Society's web-site.
+Members receive a copy of the quarterly Kipling Journal, and have access to the Society's regular meetings, and to the Members’ pages of the Society's website.
 The Society holds five meetings a year in central London, providing lectures and discussions on a range of Kipling-related topics.
 Meetings and seminars are also held in other parts of Britain from time to time.